darkodimov05/devcoops.com/_posts/2021-07-03-how-to-fix-docker-login-unknown-shorthand-flag.md

 ```

 ## Conclusion
-The reason for seeing this error is that in 17.0.6 Docker engine update, the -e and --email flags were deprecated.
+The reason for seeing this error is that in 17.0.6 Docker engine update, the -e and \-\-email flags were deprecated.
 Check it out for yourself [Deprecated Engine Features](https://docs.docker.com/engine/deprecated/#-e-and---email-flags-on-docker-login){:target="_blank"}.
-AWS came up with an announcement as well back in 2017 [Announcement: Docker Email Flag Removal](https://forums.aws.amazon.com/ann.jspa?annID=4656){:target="_blank"}.
+Back in 2017 AWS came up with an announcement as well [Announcement: Docker Email Flag Removal](https://forums.aws.amazon.com/ann.jspa?annID=4656){:target="_blank"}.
 Feel free to leave a comment below if you find this tutorial useful and follow our official channel on [telegram](https://t.me/devopsblogposts){:target="_blank"}.